-Our Capability Advisors and Trustees including our auditors, Deloitte; Sir Pat Lynch and Lady Sheila Graham; our accountants, Bentleys; our lawyers, Greenwood Roche; instructed the charity to cease the funding and pro bono support of Feuerstein and their commercial arm FIE due to Israel (1) withholding the 113 certificates for the 2017 classes and (2) mitigation of the $10,000 commission invoiced by Israel for each of the pro bono trainings delivered in NZ.
+The charity’s Capability Advisors and Trustees including our auditors, Deloitte; Sir Pat Lynch and Lady Sheila Graham; our accountants, Bentleys; our lawyers, Greenwood Roche; instructed the charity to cease the funding and pro bono support of Feuerstein and their commercial arm FIE due to Israel (1) withholding the 113 certificates for the 2017 classes and (2) non-relief of the ongoing $10,000 commission invoiced by Israel for each of the pro bono trainings delivered in NZ.
 FIE’s $10,000 commission (*detailed below) on each course disabled the programme’s sustainability and any hopes for it to be rolled out nationally in NZ.
 Potential funders questioned the integrity of FIE as they evidenced a profit-driven commercial entity, no longer an entity driven by the need to improve children’s outcome which was the legacy embedded by the late Reuven Feuerstein.

 Certification is governed by FIE in Israel and is an exclusive arrangement with the trainers and Israel.
-Trainers are required to confirm each trainees’ attendance and with this validation, Israel issues certificates.
-We were declined any involvement.
-But once the bulk package of certificates arrived in NZ – we had to fund the cost of packaging and couriering of each throughout NZ.
+Trainers are required to confirm each trainee’s attendance and with this validation, Israel issues certificates.
 At the completion of each training, the trainer sends to Israel the list of his/her attendees who have completed his/her training and Israel issues the certificates.
 Once Israel couriers the bulk package of certificates to NZ, the cost of individually packaging and couriering to each trainee throughout NZ is bourne by pro bono funding and man-power.
-To finance the cost of individually secure-wrapping and couriering each certificate to their rightful owner throughout NZ (there were over 1250 to wrap and courier).
-This was a cost to Gaze of $38,000 over the four years – averaging $30pp for cardboard, wrapping, courier costs and not including the huge pro bono days of wrapping – thank you to Tass Print for helping us with this!
+To finance the cost of individually secure-wrapping and couriering each certificate to their rightful owner throughout NZ (there were over 1250 to personally wrap and courier), Gaze funded this postal cost of $38,000 over the four years – averaging $30pp for cardboard, wrapping, courier costs and not including the huge pro bono days of wrapping – thank you to Tass Print for helping us with this!

 If you are still (1) without a certificate (2) have wrongly spelt name (3) wrongly detailed course – please let us know.
-Although Israel has complete control on issuing certificates and afforded us no involvement with the issuing of certificates – other than bearing the cost of packaging and couriering each to trainees – we can track back that the trainer (1) did have your name on her/his list of trainees (2) did have your name correctly spelt, and/or (3) Israel did receive the correct detail on training.
-Due to early and consistent issues around certificates, we did ask Israel if NZ printing agency could deliver, but this was also turned down.
+Although Israel has complete control on issuing certificates and afforded us no involvement – other than bearing the cost of packaging and couriering each to trainees – we can trackback to the trainer who (1) did have your name on her/his list of trainees (2) did have your name correctly spelled, and/or (3) Israel did receive the correct detail on training.
+Due to early and consistent issues around certificates, we did ask Israel if their NZ printing agency could deliver, but this was also turned down.

 January 2017 trainings:

 Trainers – Josie Singer, Sharon Berenholtz, Diane Bourke, Nikki Maguire, Valerie Lovegreen and Anne Gaze – convened on the Tuesday of the trainings and agreed to instruct the authorized FIE printers to print the missing resources, time being of the essence.
-This extra printing cost was invoiced by FIE’s printer at wholesale rate to Gaze and this invoice personally paid for by Gaze.
+This extra printing cost was invoiced directly to Gaze by FIE’s printer at the wholesale rate and this invoice personally paid for by Gaze.

 FIE insisted on further payment to them of this printing order – at the retail rate and sent invoices reflecting this; withholding the issuing of certificates until this payment was made to Israel.

 This was very disappointing.
-Deloitte, Trustees, accountancy and legal capability partners challenged this.
+Deloitte, Trustees, accountants and legal capability partners challenged this.